evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 ## Revel in Your Success

-Once you have DNS configured you can navigate to [console-openshift-console.apps-crc.testing](https://console-openshift-console.apps-crc.testing/) in your web browser.
+Once you have DNS configured, navigate to [console-openshift-console.apps-crc.testing](https://console-openshift-console.apps-crc.testing/) in your web browser.
 You'll receive some very exciting SSL warnings.
-Yes, these are exciting becuase it means you've been successful!
+Yes, these are exciting because it means you've been successful!

 ![](/res/img/posts/2020-09-21-code-ready-containers-on-digital-ocean/crc-ssl-warning.png)